Horse-riding spearman hunting lion

 Collection The British Museum

-Museum Number BM ANE 89009 – 1847-7-26, 124
+Museum number BM ANE 89009 – 1847-7-26, 124

 Condition, shape chipped upper and lower edges

-Culture / Production Place Neo-Elamite
+Culture Neo-Elamite

 Provenance "acquired from C. Scott-Stewart"

-First Occurrence 1841
+First occurence 1841

 Archaeological context N/A